A person Writing With a Pen

 The best way to prepare for any assessment is to complete a SHL practice test from JobTestPrep.
 This is exactly what you need to do to prepare for verbal reasoning tests.
 Unlike other assessments, verbal reasoning tests do not have much material that you can study beforehand.

-Take Practice Test
+Take SHL Verbal Reasoning Practice Test Now

 3. Focus on the Practice Questions You Get Wrong on the Practice Tests

-4. Make Sure to Read Assessment Carefully
+4. Make Sure to Read the Assessment Carefully

-The formal SHL verbal test can be complex and requires quite a lot of reading from the test takers.
+The formal SHL Verbal Test can be complex and requires quite a lot of reading from the test takers.
 In a test environment, it is common to browse over content rather than carefully read it.
-However, when it comes to this verbal test it is crucial to read the assessment carefully.
+However, when it comes to this verbal test, it is crucial to read the assessment carefully.

 5. Apply Logic when Unsure

-When completing your assessment you may come across a question or a written passage that is a bit hard to figure out.
+When completing your assessment, you may come across a question or a written passage that is a bit hard to figure out.
 If this happens, the best thing that you can do is to leave the question that you are unsure of till the end.
 Move on to the next question and complete answering all the other questions in the assessment.

 6. Practice Time Management Skills

-Take Practice Test
+Take SHL Verbal Reasoning Practice Test Now

 Final Thoughts